 PROCEDURES FOR DEALING WITH COMPLAINTS

-Note on the use of these procedures:

-Procedures support a policy by providing specific directions on how the policy must be carried out.

-School procedures vary widely.
-Please adapt these procedures to your school’s systems.

-This document is intended as a starting point to ensure you have a process to follow and that you do everything you can to ensure that you meet your Code obligations under Outcome 15 Offers, enrolment, contracts and insurance 62 (1h); Outcome 17 Orientation 70(1e), Outcome 21 Dealing with Complaints and Outcome 22 Compliance with the international learner contract Disputes Resolution Scheme..

 For the purposes of these procedures, we define complaints as follows:

 Complaint means: an approach to the school by or on behalf of a student that expresses dissatisfaction or unhappiness with some element of the student’s enrolment at the school.
 Complaints may relate to pastoral care, accommodation, the education programme or any other element of the student’s enrolment.
 Complaints can be made formally or informally and are dealt with initially through the school’s internal complaints procedures.